-CapEx management solutions enforce your internal governance procedures, ensuring that CapEx spending can only happen once the necessary approvals have been given.
+CapEx software enforces your internal governance procedures, ensuring that CapEx spending can only happen once the necessary approvals have been given.

 Other rules such as approval limit setting, escalation procedures, and total spend authorisations can be easily configured.

-A lack of visibility is often cited as a reason for implementing a CapEx approval system.
+A lack of visibility is often cited as a reason for automating an organisation’s capital expenditure approval process.

 Indeed, visibility was a major challenge for one customer who had a local office in Madrid, regional management in London and head office in New York all involved in the authorisation of an approval.